AbuHubayb/projects/README.md

 # 🔍 QA Testing Portfolio – Abeeb Raji

-Welcome to my professional QA portfolio.
+Welcome to my QA portfolio.
-I’ve over 5 years testing web and mobile applications across **EdTech, FinTech, GovTech, SaaS, and HealthTech**.
+I have over 5 years of testing web and mobile applications across **EdTech, FinTech, GovTech, SaaS, and HealthTech**.
 This repository highlights the projects I’ve tested, the tools I’ve used, and the value I’ve delivered.

 ---